waleediqbal411/waleediqbal411.github.io/_pages/about.md

 # News

+## October 2021
+* Paper accepted in Springer Social Networks and Mining (SNAM) Journal: "A Deep Dive into COVID-19 Related Messages on WhatsApp in Pakistan".

 ## August 2021
 * Paper accepted in ACM IMC 2021: "Characterising the IETF Through the Lens of RFC Deployment".